gSchool/usaa-preassessment-block/java-unique-characters.md

 # Java Programming

 ### !instructor
-A simple exercise to see how well a candidate can quickly come up with a readable and efficient solution; candidate's will most likely solve it using a single loop.
+A simple exercise to see how well a candidate can quickly come up with a readable and efficient solution; candidates will most likely solve it using a single loop.
 ### !end-instructor

 ## Task